 Applicants will be selected and contacted by the Academic Advisors of the respective ECIU partner institution.

 Online and in presence, team and individual work.
 Technical equipment incl. webcam is needed.

 Expected group size

-Interaction with the challenge provider, experts, teamcher, international students and professionals.
+Interaction with the challenge provider, experts, teamcher, thesis supervisor, international students and professionals.

 Deadline for application: